When Ade and I first started travelling, the internet was still a fairly new concept and travel apps weren’t even on the horizon.

 With GPSmycity you can download basic articles for free or for a small fee you can download the full version, which includes GPS coordinates to make navigating new cities even easier.
 (Note: we get a small percentage of download costs if you choose the full version of one of our stories.)

 Just add the currency of the country you’re currently in or heading to under the ‘convert’ section in the app and away you go.
-You can also send money via the app, apparently, but we’ve never used that feature, we simply use it to get a better idea of how much something costs, or to know whether we’re getting a good deal when converting Aussie or US dollars into local currency.
+You can also send money via the XE app, apparently, but we’ve never used that feature, we simply use it to get a better idea of how much something costs, or to know whether we’re getting a good deal when converting Aussie or US dollars into local currency.

 I’ve literally looked up the app while I’ve been standing in front of a money changer, just to be sure I’m not getting ripped off.

 This one is a little out of the ordinary but hear me out.
 I use iBooks to store itineraries and tickets that are emailed to me.
 I find it’s useful to have them all in one place and to have them available offline.
-I don’t want to be searching through my emails or logging on to my desktop to find important documents.
-I like to be able to check itineraries on the road, especially when I’m hosting a tour, and this might mean I’m looking things up on a bus or train or while waiting in line to get into a local attraction.

 iBooks is perfect for that.
 Google docs or downloads on an android phone would probably work in much the same way.